kmatheussen/radium/issue_template.md

-If you are requesting a new feature, just delete all this text.
+If you are requesting a new feature, please make sure I know who you are if you are a subscriber.
+You do that by emailing me your github user name.
+Feature requests by subscribers are prioritized, feature requests by non-subscribers are likely to be ignored.

 If you are reporting a bug, please use the template below.
 The most important part of the template is the step-by-step recipe.
 When making a step-by-step recipe, you often include crucial steps that you wouldn't have thought of otherwise.
 It's hard to know what's relevant, so just describe all steps down to the smallest detail.

-In addition, reporting a bug this way should be easier.
-It also makes the job much easier for the programmers, plus that we avoid many follow-up questions.
+Reporting a bug this way makes the job easier both for you and me, and we avoid many follow-up questions.

 ### 1. Steps to reproduce the problem.